 For several reasons, students would especially benefit by examining clients’ material risks of intangible costs in depth.
 These costs can be extremely important to clients, who typically don’t have the knowledge and experience to anticipate them very well.
 As repeat players, lawyer-advocates and mediators should be in position to help clients carefully assess them.
 While this is true in theory, Michaela and Heather’s research suggests that many lawyers are reluctant to have these careful conversations with clients.
 So it is appropriate to prepare law students to do this when they are in practice.

 In some ways, these issues lend themselves better to simulations than questions about likely court results or legal expenses.
 Typically, students in simulations don’t have enough information about the law or the facts to do a very good job of analyzing these factors.
 In simulations, students are in a much better position to discuss clients’ interests and intangible costs.
 If desired, faculty using tried-and-true simulations can add some brief material in clients’ instructions to elaborate these issues.

 Faculty could encourage or assign students to explore some of the questions in the following section, adapting them as appropriate to the facts in the case.
 These questions assume that the lawyers or mediators have already elicited critical facts about the case from the clients.
-The questions do not address potential outcomes at trial or tangible costs, which also should be discussed with clients at some point.
+The questions do not address potential outcomes at trial or tangible costs, which also should be discussed with clients at some point during the simulations.